Sneeze: Culture

 In ancient Greece, sneezes were believed to be prophetic signs from the gods.
-In 401 BC, for instance, the Athenian general Xenophon gave a speech exhorting his fellow soldiers to fight against the Persians.
-A soldier underscored his conclusion with a sneeze.
+For example, in 401 BC, when the Athenian general Xenophon gave a speech exhorting his fellow soldiers to fight against the Persians, a soldier underscored his conclusion with a sneeze.
 Thinking that this sneeze was a favorable sign from the gods, the soldiers were impressed.
-Another divine moment of sneezing for the Greeks occurs in the story of Odysseus.
-His waiting wife Penelope, hearing Odysseus may be alive, says that he and his son would take revenge on the suitors if he were to return.
-At that moment, their son sneezes loudly and Penelope laughs with joy, reassured that it is a sign from the gods (Odyssey 17: 541–550).
+Another example occurs in the story of Odysseus.
+His wife Penelope, upon hearing that Odysseus may still be alive, said that he and his son would take revenge on the suitors if he were to return.
+At that moment, their son sneezed loudly, which assured Penelope that it was a sign from the gods (Odyssey 17: 541–550).
 It may be because this belief survived through the centuries, that in certain parts of Greece today, when someone is asserting something and the listener sneezes promptly at the end of the assertion, the former responds "bless you and I am speaking the truth", or "bless you and here is the truth" ("γεια σου κι αλήθεια λέω", ya sou ki alithia leo, or "γεια σου και να κι η αλήθεια", ya sou ke na ki i alithia).
 A similar practice is also followed in India.
 If either the person just having made a not most obvious statement in Flemish, or some listener sneezes, often one of the listeners will say "'t is beniesd", literally "It's sneezed upon", as if a proof of truth – usually self-ironically recalling this old superstitious habit, without either suggesting doubt or intending an actual confirmation, but making any apology by the sneezer for the interruption superfluous as the remark is received by smiles.

 In Europe, principally around the early Middle Ages, it was believed that one's life was in fact tied to one's breath – a belief reflected in the word "expire" (originally meaning "to exhale") gaining the additional meaning of "to come to an end" or "to die".
 This connection, coupled with the significant amount of breath expelled from the body during a sneeze, had likely led people to believe that sneezing could easily be fatal.
 Such a theory could explain the reasoning behind the traditional English phrase, "God bless you", in response to a sneeze, the origins of which are not entirely clear.
 Sir Raymond Henry Payne Crawfurd, for instance, the registrar of the Royal College of Physicians, in his 1909 book, "The Last Days of Charles II", states that, when the controversial monarch was on his deathbed, his medical attendants administered a concoction of cowslips and extract of ammonia to promote sneezing.
 However, it is not known if this promotion of sneezing was done to hasten his death (as coup de grâce) or as an ultimate attempt at treatment.